+As recruiters, we’re committed to making lasting matches between job seekers and companies, as well as building lasting relationships with our clients and candidates.
 When working with job seekers, the process can be complex and requires exceptional clarity with expectation setting, follow-through and communication.
-Sometimes when candidates are first working with a recruiter, they may not understand the ways to make the relationship successful or things that can get in the way of their next career move.
+Sometimes when candidates are first working with recruiters, they may not understand the ways to make the relationship successful or things that can get in the way of their next career move.

-Tap into my experience of what works and what doesn’t, and check out these seven things that will help you start off your recruiter/candidate relationship right.
+Tap into our experience of what works and what doesn’t, and check out these seven things that will help you start off your recruiter/candidate relationship right.

 1. The hiring manager/companies pay the agency’s fees.